tt9/ng-view-stepper/README.md

 ### Installation

-Install from NPM
+Install from NPM (Not currently published yet)
-`npm i ng-view-stepper`

 Add it to a module in your Angular App